JustAnyones/Plugin-creator-website/docs/docs/draft-types/animation.md

 ### ping pong
 ::: type: boolean

-If true, animation loop back-and-forth to create the "ping pong" effect, where the sequence of frames goes forward and then reverses direction, offering a bouncing effect for animations.
+If true, the animation will loop back-and-forth to create the "ping pong" effect, where the sequence of frames goes forward and then reverses direction, offering a bouncing effect.

 **By default**, the value will be false.